Plot Twist: Dynamic Weather Risks Rise as Tornadoes Shift East

 As a tornado begins to build, alerts can be sent to residents about shelter locations and safety guidelines.
 Two-way communications enable users to declare themselves safe or request assistance.
 Afterward, the system can be used to share information about road closures and utility outages, as well as informing residents about recovery efforts.

 Tornadoes and other extreme weather events are changing.
 Security, risk and emergency response leaders must adapt their strategies to keep up.
-With the OnSolve Platform for Critical Event Management, it’s possible to rewrite the ending for dynamic weather and protect your people and operations during a storm.
+Learn more by visiting our Tornado Preparedness Kit.

 OnSolve